JavaScript is required

 For more structured practice, online tutors are worth the investment.
 Platforms like iTalki let you book affordable sessions with native speakers.
 Even 30 minutes once or twice a week makes a huge difference.

 The key with speaking practice is consistency over perfection.
-Making mistakes is how you learn.
+Making mistakes is how you learn a second language.
 A native speaker will understand you even if your grammar isn't perfect.

 Reading is one of the best ways to build vocabulary and internalize grammar patterns.